 Watch your language in email.

 Emailing at work is not the same as emailing your friends.
-Improper capitalization (e.g., “i can’t wait to see you tonight!”) may be okay when planning your Friday night over email with your best friend, but at work (e.g., “i finished the product manual and will send over soon.”) it makes you look lazy and sloppy.
-The same goes for informal abbreviations, failing to write a salutation at the top of the email, and writing in incomplete sentences.
+Improper capitalization (e.g., “i can’t wait to see you tonight!”) may be okay when making plans with your best friend, but at work (e.g., “i finished the product manual and will send over soon.”) it makes you look lazy and sloppy.
+The same goes for informal abbreviations, failing to write a salutation at the top of an email, and writing in incomplete sentences.